ChameleonCloud/chi-in-a-box/docs/setup-guides/dev-in-a-box.md

         ```
         sudo systemctl disable --now nscd.service
         ```
-8. Next, we'll pull container images for all configured services.
-This is done by running:
+8. At this point, we should be ready to "deploy".
     ```
-    ./cc-ansible pull
-    ```
-9. We now need to generate the configuration that all of these services will use.
-This will combine the upstream defaults, contents of `chi-in-a-box`, and your `site-config`, and template config files into `/etc/kolla/<service_name>`

-    ```
-    ./cc-ansible genconfig
-    ```

-    * If you've added additional configuration, this step can warn you about invalid or missing config values, before actually modifying any running containers.
-    * Even if the step passes, you may want to inspect files under `/etc/kolla/` to make sure they match your expectations.
-10. Finally, we want to deploy the containers for each service.
-This step will start each necessary container, including running one-off bootstrap steps.
-If you've updated any of the service configurations, this step will restart the relevant containers and apply that config.\
-    Technically, this step includes the `genconfig` step above, but it's mentioned separately for clarity.

-    ```
     ./cc-ansible deploy
     ```
+   Deploy is a composite action, executing the following sub-actions:
+   * `pull`: download relevant docker container images.

+     Deploy will not pull newer images if one is in the cache already.
+You can execute `pull` directly if you need to explicitly pull a newer version.

+   * `genconfig`: template and copy config files into /etc/kolla, but don't restart services to apply yet

+     This will combine the upstream defaults, contents of `chi-in-a-box`, and your `site-config`, and template config files into `/etc/kolla/<service_name>`.
+     If you've added additional configuration, this step can warn you about invalid or missing config values, before actually modifying any running containers.
+     Even if the step passes, you may want to inspect files under `/etc/kolla/` to make sure they match your expectations.

+   * `deploy-containers`: check and if necessary update running containers.
+This can be run separately if you want to make sure containers are running, but explicitly don't want to touch the templated configuration, for example if you've made edits to your site config, or temporary changes directly in /etc/kolla.

-11. If all the steps so far have passed, all the core services should now be running!
+9. If all the steps so far have passed, all the core services should now be running!
 However, this isn't everything needed for a useful cloud. `post-deploy` consists of all the steps that require a functioning control plane.
 These include:
     * Creating default networks
     * Creating compute "flavors"
     * Uploading default disk images for users to use